 c) Corong Corong

-Corong Corong is the whole area south of El Nido Town (towards Puerto Princesa) before reaching Las Cabañas.
-The bus and van terminal is located here and, over time, it has become an extension of El Nido Town full of businesses.
+Corong Corong covers the whole area south of El Nido Town (toward Puerto Princesa) before reaching Las Cabañas.
+The bus and van terminal is located here and, over time, it has become an extension of El Nido Town, full of shops, restaurants, and other businesses.

-Getting to Corong Corong from El Nido takes just 10 minutes on foot (although it depends on which part of Corong Corong, as you can see it’s quite a large stretch) or 5 minutes by tricycle (50 pesos), so it’s a good alternative if you’re looking for a quieter place to stay.
-Although the beach isn’t the prettiest because it’s somewhat rocky and it can be hard to swim comfortably, the panorama of the Bacuit Archipelago is beautiful and, as we tell you in Sunset in El Nido, the sunsets are unforgettable.
+Getting to Corong Corong from El Nido is just a 10-minute walk (although it depends on which part of Corong Corong, as you can see, it’s quite a large stretch) or a 5-minute tricycle ride (50 pesos), so it’s a good alternative if you’re looking for a quieter place to stay.
+Although the beach isn’t the prettiest, as it’s somewhat rocky and it can be hard to swim comfortably, the views of the Bacuit Archipelago are beautiful and, as we tell you in Sunset in El Nido, the sunsets are unforgettable.
 You’ll find a larger selection of reasonably priced resorts (such as this one) and many more restaurants than in Las Cabañas.

 Recommendations: Corong Beach Resort and Last Frontier Beach Resort.